 3. Use Of Antibiotics

 Catfish farmers often use chemicals and antibiotics to prevent bacterial disease outbreaks in the fish.
-Excessive use of antibiotics and chemicals poses a great threat to the environment and human health (10).
+Excessive use of antibiotics and chemicals in the seafood industry poses a great threat to the environment and human health (10).

 In South Vietnam, most swai fish farmers rely on the Mekong River for their water supply.
 Unfortunately, some do not screen and improve the water quality before fish farming begins (11).

 If the water is contaminated, the fish may also become contaminated.
 Thus, buying frozen swai fish fillets can be risky.
 The next sections explore the risk factors of consuming swai fish.